 Many people are where Denise was.
-They want to develop a relationship with God, but they struggle with the aspect of daily prayer.
-It might be helpful to think of your early prayers as a sort of “blind date.”
+They want to develop a relationship with God, but they struggle with the aspect of prayer.
+It might be helpful to think of your beginning prayers as a sort of “blind date.”
 Naturally, you’re going to feel awkward—you don’t know God yet.
 Not deeply and personally.

 But if you take the time to push through the initial awkwardness and continue meeting for regular “dates” (e.g., prayer time), then you’ll develop a relationship.
 A deep, abiding relationship that sustains you through life’s storms.
 One that comforts you in your darkest moments and reminds you that you always have a Friend who will never leave.

-The idea that daily prayer is a conversation sounds so simple on the surface.
+The idea that prayer is a conversation sounds so simple on the surface.
 But when you first start praying, it can feel more like a monologue.
 After all, you’re talking, but you’re not hearing anything.
 Or are you?

 It’s easy to miss God’s voice because He doesn’t always respond right away or in the exact manner we’d hoped.
 You might pray about money worries only to find twenty dollars later in the day when you’re at the grocery store.
 By this point, maybe you forgot about your prayer.